 There is a multi-step procedure for participation in the ISA Program.
 First, the interested organization must become qualified as an ISA Sponsor Company; then, the individual employees of the organization must receive training on how to validate and maintain ongoing PCI compliance within their organizations.
 When these steps are successfully completed, acceptance into the ISA program will be confirmed.
-Annual re-qualification of both company and employees is required.
+Annual re-qualification of employees is required.

 Refer to the ISA Qualification Requirements for complete program description and requirements and to confirm that both you and your organization are well suited for the program.